 considering

-the following outcome for ITU-T in the strategic plan for the Union for 2016-2019, adopted in Resolution 71 (Rev. Busan, 2014):
+the following outcome for ITU-T in the strategic plan for the Union for 2020-2023, adopted in Resolution 71 (Rev. Dubai, 2018):

-• increased participation in the ITU-T standardization process, including attendance of meetings, submission of contributions, taking leadership positions and hosting of meetings/workshops, especially from developing countries,
+• increased participation in the ITU-T standardization process, including attendance of meetings, submission of contributions, taking leadership positions and hosting of meetings/workshops, especially from developing countries;

+the new Strategic plan for the Union which is adopted in Resolution 71 (Rev. Dubai, 2018) includes the outcomes T.2-1 of TSB to promote the active participation of the membership, in particular developing countries: “Bridging the standardization gap (e.g. remote participation, fellowships, establishment of regional study groups)”,

 considering further